 2 – Click the little thumbnail of your profile picture in the top-right corner of the window.
 (If you haven’t uploaded a profile picture it will just be a circle with your first initial in it.)

-4 – Toggle the Restricted Mode setting to On (the slider should turn from gray to blue).
+4 – Toggle the Restricted Mode setting to On (the slider should turn from black to blue).

 Follow these steps if you use the YouTube app on a mobile device: